What is Myopia?

 a new approach

 At EMME Visioncare, we take a proactive approach in controlling childhood myopia.
 By prescribing treatments to prevent and delay the onset of myopia, and slowing the rate of myopia progression in short-sighted children and teenagers, we reduce the risk of potential myopia-related vision loss in these children's lifetime.
-So that they can enjoy better vision and the confidence of healthier eyes for the rest of their lives.
+This way, they can enjoy better vision and the confidence of healthier eyes for the rest of their lives.

-Myopia trend in a Singaporean boy across the years without myopia control
+Diagram of the Myopia trend in a Singaporean boy across the years without myopia control

 Let's change the old way of thinking